-- A nominated governor for safeguarding is identified. - A member of the senior leadership team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy(s) undertake interagency training (SSCP Foundation Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years as well as attending DSL network events, to refresh knowledge and skills. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationships and sex education (RSE). - The governors, proprietors and school will ensure application filters and monitoring systems are in place to safeguard children online. - The School will comply with DfE and Surrey County Council Children Missing Education requirements. - The School will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable - Appropriate online filtering and monitoring systems are in place. - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Governing bodies and proprietors will ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - Any weaknesses in Safeguarding are remedied immediately.
+That on appointment, the DSL and deputy(ies) undertake interagency training (SSCP Foundation Modules 1&2) and also initially undertake DSL 'New to Role' with 'Refresher' training every two years as well as attending DSL network events, to refresh knowledge and skills.

+Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationships and sex education (RSE).

+Alongside school they will ensure application filters and monitoring systems are in place to safeguard children online.

+The school will comply with DfE and the Surrey County Council Children Missing Education requirements.

+The school will comply with regular data returns requested by the Local Authority, regarding all children, of statutory school age, attending alternative provision and/or on a reduced or modified timetable

+Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems.

+Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the school) are in place for all governors/proprietors.

+Any weaknesses in safeguarding are remedied immediately.